 Susan Matheson has been editing for faculty members, academic institutions, and publishers since 2004.
 Her specialty is academic copyediting and developmental editing, especially in the areas of engineering, science, history, cultural studies, psychology, and film studies.
-Clients include faculty members from MIT, Stanford, Northeastern, Rochester Institute of Technology, University of Washington, and other institutions.
+Clients include faculty members from Harvard, MIT, Stanford, Northeastern, Rochester Institute of Technology, University of Washington, and other institutions.
 Their manuscripts have been published by Yale University Press, Wiley Blackwell, MIT Press, Palgrave Macmillan, and various engineering journals.

 Please visit the Projects page for a sampling of her expertise.